SAP/ui5-uiveri5/docs/usage/browser.md

 ## Loading a protected page
 With `browser.get()` you can also get a page that requires authentication.
-You can pass authentication parameters directly as an inline object to the `auth` property, or fall back to the default plain authentication by setting the `auth` property to a truthy value.
+You can pass authentication parameters directly as an inline object to the `auth` property.
+The plain authenticator is applied by default.
+It simply waits for the requested page to be loaded and doesn't perform any authentication.
-The accepted strategies and parameters are described in [Authentication](../config/authentication.md).
+The accepted authentication strategies and parameters are described in [Authentication](../config/authentication.md).

 Example inline parameters for form authentication:
 ```javascript
 browser.get('<url>', {